jonbertelsen/sem2-startcode/README.md

 Tomcat can be organized in various ways.
 The startcode backend architecture is divided into a web layer and a business layer.

-#### The Web layer
+#### The Web Layer
 Everything in the web layer is closely related to receiving a request, getting stuff done in the business layer, and then sending a response to the desired receiver.
 We are relying heavily on a `Frontcontroller` to organize the flow of the application.
+The web layer consists of:

-Before the request hits the frontcontroller, an `authorization filter` will check that the client making the request has the necessary credentials to view the requested resource.
-This means that a basic security check is done up front.
-If the user is allowed into the frontcontroller, the frontcontroller interprets the uri as a command.
-Depending on the command, a corresponding java method is executed on the server, and a response is sent back to the client.
+- `Authentication Filter`: Checks that the client making the request has the necessary credentials to view the requested resource.
+This means that a basic security check is done up front by checking for all protected pages and commands:

-*This cycle of client/server request/response is the most foundational thing to understand about web programming.
-In this architecture it can be summed up as:*

-- A request is sent to the webserver.
-Ex: http://localhost:8080/customers
-- The authorization filter checks for access rights
-- The frontcontroller uses `customers` as a command and executes a designated method.
-Let's call it the `customer command`
+    1. That the user is logged in
+    2. That the user has the required role for accessing the page If the request passes the security check, it will be passed on to the `FrontController`.
+- `FrontController`: The central hub for directing all requests in and out of the web server.
-- The `customer command` returns a name of a target page, that should be sent back to the client.
+  The FrontController receives a command and a request object with parameters sent from the client.
-  The page is generated on the server (jsp) and returned.

-That's it.
-This is a concrete example to make easier to understand:

-- We want to view a list of all customers in the browser and requests http://localhost:8080/customers
-- The frontcontroller takes the command `customers`, and executes a piece of code:
-    - We want to pull a list of customers from the database
-    - A method is called in the `service layer`.
-Let's call it `getAllCustomers`.
-In our architecture we use a number of so-called facade classes to wrap the `datamappers` in the `persistence layer`.
-The facades are used to decouple the layers, so it will be easier one day to swap the persistence layer with a total new implementation without affecting the service layer and beyond.
-    - The `getAllCustomers method` in the `customerMapper class` in the `persistence layer` fetches all customers and return them to the facade layer.
-    - The `getAllCustomers method` in the facade layer returns an arraylist of customers to the `customer command` method.
-    - The `customer command` method attatches the list of customers to the request and sends it back to the frontcontroller
-    - The frontcontroller forwards the flow to the customer.jsp page, that generates the final page that is sent back to the client.

-This can also be visualized as this:
+  The command is extracted from the `URI` and looked up in a hashmap in the `Command` class.
+After the command is executed, the FrontController redirects the request to a target jsp page.
+- `Command Class`: This class is implementing a Command Pattern as an abstract class.
+The commands are stored in a hashmap<k,v> with the command name as the value and an instantiated subclass of the Command class depending on the use case.
+The two subclasses are:
+    1. `CommandProtectedPage`: This subclass is used for protected pages.
+It takes two parameters in the constructor: `pageToShow` and `role`.
+The first is the name of the destination page that the FrontController should redirect the flow to after the execution of the command, and the `role` parameter is the name of the user role, that is needed for executing the command.
+In this version of the startcode, it is only possible to have one role for each page.
+This could be extended to include more roles.
+    2. `CommandUnProtectedPage`: This subclass is used if the command should be executed for any request without needing to be logged in.
+The constructor only takes one parameter, `pageToShow`.
+A third subclass named `UnknownCommand` also exists.
+This will be returned if the given command
+       doesn't exist in the hashmap.
+This will result in a `404 Page not found` response.
+- `View layer`: A collection of files in the webapp folder that pulls together the final rendering of the response.
+In this version of the startcode, most jsp-files are held in the `WEB_INF` folder.
+  Files in the `WEB-INF` folder cannot be accessed unless the request is passed through a servlet.
+It means that the pages have a basic protection, and another advantage is that we can initialize the webapplication in the FrontController.
+Note the folder named `tags` in the `WEB-INF` folder.
+It contains a template file called `genericpage.tag`.
+It's a basic template for jsp pages.
+This means that we can re-use a lot of html, css, and Bootstrap and focus on what is in <body> part.
+As a rule of thumb, we avoid using Java Scriptlets `<% %>` in the `View layer` and prefer JSTL and Expression Language.
+  Likewise, we avoid generating HTML outside the `View layer`.

+The flow of a request can be visualization like below.
+Sometimes we don't need to pull on the business layer, but the example is showing a request needing a lookup in the database:

 ![architecture](documentation/images/lifecycle.gif)

 #### The Business layer
 Everything in the `business layer` is closely related to the business domain, and core functionality of the application.

+- `entities`: Contains base classes that typically corresponds to a table in the database.
+  Entity classes often have an id attribute.
+Examples could be Customer, Order, Product etc.
+- `services layer`: Contains classes that supports the application with calculations, facade methods and various helper methods.
+- `exceptions`: Contains classes that typically are used when throwing exceptions.
+- `persistence layer`: Contains classes that are used to fetch and save data from external sources.
+Most often a database.
+In this startcode we name those classes `datamappers`.
+We have also included a special class called `Database.java` in the `persistence layer` that is used for connecting to the database through `JDBC`.
+Note that the login credentials and URI for the database is injected into the constructor of the `Database.java`.
+This is called `dependency injection`.
+The reason is that we wish to be able to change the connection string and user credentials when testing the class.
+And using `dependency injection` is a way to provide that possibility.